 Neewa Canicross & Skijoring Belt

 The Neewa Canicross & Skijoring Belt offers you a great way to include your pup in your outdoor adventures.
 It has 4 adjustment points as well as a convenient pocket at the back for putting in your keys.
 The Neewa Skijoring belt is light in weight and is manufactured using non-allergenic and breathable materials.
 It also boasts reflective bands to help you when you do skijor at night time.
-The belt is developed keeping in mind the feedback of professional athletes and is available for $45.95.
+The belt is developed keeping in mind the feedback of professional athletes.

 Ruffwear Quinzee Insulated Jacket for Dogs